Delhi University Admission Process for ECA Quota (2026–27)

 Examinations with Passing Certificate

-• Marks are based on the highest level of training or examination passed.
+• Marks based on the highest level achieved.

 CUET Free Prep Course